vihutuo/flet-web/docs/controls/linechart.md

 ### `right_axis`

-Configures the appearance of the right axis, its title and labels.
+Defines the appearance of the right axis, its title and labels.

-Value is of type [`ChartAxis`](#chartaxis-properties) class.
+Value is of type [`ChartAxis`](/docs/reference/types/chartaxis) class.

 ### `tooltip_bgcolor`